shhnjk/spoof.js/README.md

 `spoof.js` is a JavaScript debugger extension for WinDbg which helps spoof origin and url of Chrome's renderer process.

 ## How to use
 Attach WinDbg to a renderer process, and run `.scriptrun C:\path\to\spoof.js`.
 Then you need to call `window.length` from the renderer process's Javascript in order to spoof origin and url.
 You need to have symbols for Chrome in WinDbg.
-See [WinDBG help](https://www.chromium.org/developers/how-tos/debugging-on-windows/windbg-help) for more details.
+See [WinDbg help](https://www.chromium.org/developers/how-tos/debugging-on-windows/windbg-help) for more details.

 ![](demo.gif)